Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 description: Use this guide to easily migrate from Amplitude's maintenance React Native SDK (@amplitude/react-native) to the latest SDK (@amplitude/analytics-react-native).
 ---

---8<-- "includes/sdk-missing-migration.md"

 Amplitude's latest React Native SDK (`@amplitude/analytics-react-native`) features a plugin architecture, built-in type definition and broader platform support.

-Latest React Native SDK isn't backwards compatible with maintenance React Native SDK `@amplitude/react-native`.
+The latest React Native SDK isn't fully backwards compatible with maintenance React Native SDK `@amplitude/react-native`.
+However, it will transfer user, device, and event data to the new SDK automatically in versions `v1.3.4` and above.

 To migrate to `@amplitude/analytics-react-native`, update your dependencies and instrumentation.